specious/dotfiles/README.md

 Pieces to share from the configuration files I use.

-My entire configuration files as I use them are here: https://keybase.pub/tknomad/files/config/
+Some of my configuration files are also posted here: https://keybase.pub/tknomad/files/config/

 ## .bashrc